yapu115/Newspaper-project/README.md

 ## Main Features:

 This page was designed to test front end fundamentals and  improve Javascripts concepts to apply them efficiently.
-This concepts include: IndexedDB, Local storage, promises, asynchronous functions, among others.
+This concepts include: IndexedDB, Local storage, promises, async functions, among others.